The Pan-STARRS1 Database and Data Products: Flow of Data From Pipeline to the Pan-STARRS Catalog Database

 \subsection{IppToPsps Steps}

 The DVO database contains a subset of information, primarily average properties of sources, and precisely calibrated astrometric and photometric information.
 It is necessary, when building the PSPS database, to combine the DVO database as well as extra columns from the individual {\em smf} and {\em cmf} files.
 The {\em IppToPsps} stage does this for the mean properties (split into mean properties for single exposures, calibrations against the Gaia catalogue \citep{Gaia2016}, difference exposures, and {\em forcedwarp} exposures), subdivided by DVO FITS files with RA/Dec boundaries, and again for the individual stages, which represent either single exposures or skycells from other stages ({\em camera}, {\em stacks}, {\em forced warps}, {\em difference images}).
+This stage therefore combines information from the various IPP data products that are stored in DVO, and propagates this information into a more homogeneous form in the PSPS database.

 The {\em IppToPsps} translates the DVO and various catalog files associated with processing ({\em camera}/{\em stacks}/{\em forced warp}/{\em diff}) into smaller batches which are loaded onto data stores to be ingested by PSPS.
-This is the stage that transforms the data into the same schema as what the end user sees.
-The {\em IppToPsps} is written in python/jython, STILTS \citep{Taylor2006}, uses {\em mysql} for the database ({\em IppToPsps}) used to track processing as well as for scratch databases, and uses some of the core tools within IPP to access the GPC1 database, to retrieve files, and to read the DVO database.
+This is the stage that transforms the data into the same schema used by PSPS, and which users interact with.
+The {\em IppToPsps} is written in python/jython, STILTS \citep{Taylor2006}, and uses MySQL to track the processing and for temporary scratch databases.
+This process also queries the IPP processing database, retrieves files from the IPP cluster, and reads data from the DVO database.

-The {\em IppToPsps} uses the GPC1 database to generate a list of data products from the different stages that were successfully ingested into the DVO database.
-The GPC1 database is used by IPP to keep track of the images and their progress through different stages of processing including if they are in the DVO database.
-For {\em IppToPsps}, only data products ingested successfully into the DVO database are queued up to be processed.
-Therefore it is extremely important to verify and finalize the DVO database prior to running {\em IppToPsps}.